 Grace looks back on her experience as a Marketing Intern in Cape Town

-I arrived in Cape Town for my Marketing internship with Penda with absolutely no idea what I was getting myself into.
-Halfway across the world, knowing only one person in South Africa, and with very little experience in marketing and communications, you can see why I might not be too confident in how this would all work out.
-Somehow, it all did.
-Thanks to the Penda team who provided incredible support and believed in my ability to succeed despite my own doubts.
-I’ve been here nearly six months and am honestly stunned by how much I have learned and accomplished in a field that was entirely new to me just a short time ago.
+I arrived in Cape Town for my Marketing internship with no idea what I was getting myself into.
+Being halfway across the world, knowing only one person in South Africa, and having little experience in marketing and communications, I was not necessarily confident.
+Somehow, it all worked out.
+Thanks to the Penda team who provided incredible support.
+They believed in my ability to succeed, despite my own doubts.
+I have been here for nearly six months.
+Honestly, I’m stunned by how much I’ve learned and accomplished!

 Opportunity to expand professional skills

-I am highly motivated by social issues and international politics.
-As a student of international relations that’s basically a prerequisite for pursuing such a field of study.
-So why did I choose to do something completely different with this Marketing internship?
-Penda gave me the opportunity to expand my professional skills into the area of marketing and communications in a business setting while still providing be with a socially-minded mission that I could stand behind: to create positive change through photography.
+Social issues and international politics motivate me a lot.
+As a student of International Relations, that is basically a prerequisite.
+So, why did I choose something entirely different as my internship?
+Penda gave me the opportunity to expand my professional skills into the area of marketing and communications.
+At the same time, they provided a socially-minded mission that I could stand behind: to create positive change through photography.

 Also want to create positive change through photography?
 Check out the Penda Marketing Internship in Cape Town!

-In my role as a marketing intern at Penda, I have come to do much more than I expected.
-Although I do quite a lot of social media and write blogs, I have also been given fantastic unforeseen opportunities that have greatly contributed to my time here.
-Perhaps my favorite experience over these 6 months was when I had the chance to join the Cape Town photography tour for a day in Khayelitsha, the largest township in the Western Cape.
-We had the opportunity to walk the streets with and speak to locals as well as nonprofits.
-I was impressed to see how seamlessly the local social situation and nonprofit work was presented to the workshop participants.
-This allowed me to experience how Penda integrates the company with the nonprofit for a completely unique and socially-minded holiday experience.
+As a marketing intern at Penda, I did much more than I expected.
+I do quite a lot of social media and blog-writing but have also been given fantastic, unforeseen opportunities.
+Perhaps my favorite experience over these six months was joining a tour for a day.
+We went to Khayelitsha, the largest township in the Western Cape.
+We walked the streets with and spoke to locals, as well as nonprofits.
+This made me experience how Penda integrates the company with the nonprofit, for a unique and socially-minded holiday experience.

 Involvement in the strategy development